Medicare Supplement Plans in Washington State

 Medicare Advantage Plans Washington State

 While MA policies have lower premiums, the out of pocket expenses can be comparable to Medicare.
-The biggest difference is an MA policy has a Maximum Out Of Pocket (MOOP) and Medicare doesn’t.
+The most significant difference is an Advantage policy has a Maximum Out Of Pocket, and Medicare doesn’t.

 Medicare doesn’t offer this spending cap to beneficiaries; with Medicare, you can spend tens of thousands of dollars and still be required to pay 20%.